 Curriculum by Quarters (printable Standard Schedule by Quarters pdf)

-Sherman College offers the first professional doctor of chiropractic degree (D.C.) – preparing students for chiropractic licensure as fully qualified health care providers who specialize in the area of vertebral subluxation through the achievement of the college’s curriculum and Expected Educational Results.
+Sherman College offers the first professional doctor of chiropractic degree (D.C.) – preparing students for chiropractic licensure as fully qualified health care providers who specialize in the area of vertebral subluxation through the achievement of the college’s curriculum and Program Student Learning Outcomes.

 The program is very demanding, including 4,824 clock hours in a set course sequence over 14 quarters or three and one-half calendar years – comparable to that of the other doctor of chiropractic programs in North America, which range from 4,220 – 5,265 contact hours.